HaukeBartsch/outliers/README.md

 # Example for Mahalanobis distance computation

-How far is a point away from a given set of points?
-If its far away it could be an interesting point.
+How far away (different) is a point from a given set of points?
+If it is far away it could be an interesting point to look at.

-Assumption here is that we are talking about multivariate normal distributions.
+Assumption here is that we are talking about multi-variate normal distributions.

 > [!NOTE]
 > The example creates a point cloud that is already centered.
 Don't forget to check in a real dataset that cov centers the data.